Kevinsomnia/kevinsomnia.github.io/README.md

-# What's this?
+# kevinsomnia.github.io
-This is my personal website for web projects.
+This is my personal website for a brief bio and other small web projects.

 **Web projects:**
 - [LiveSubs](https://github.com/right1/livesubs)